 The intention of this advice section is to help you prepare for a successful day and a performance you can look back on with pride.
 The advice is given in good faith to help you enjoy the day.
 This information has been put together by Dr Aisling Diamond (Official Belfast City Marathon Doctor).

-Running a marathon can be a gruelling event which places huge stresses on the cardiovascular, musculoskeletal and heat regulating systems.
+Whether you are running, jogging or walking one of our events, it places huge stresses on the cardiovascular, musculoskeletal and heat regulating systems.
 Energy demands can be increased by a factor of 10-15 fold.
-Successful running requires adequate acclimatisation and training as well as fluid and fuel intake.
+Successful participation requires adequate acclimatisation and training as well as fluid and fuel intake.

 If you have any medical problems that you fear may interfere with your training programme, or make it risky to take part in the Marathon then discuss them with your GP.
 This advice section supplements anything he or she may say.
-Please ensure you notify the marathon team via email of any pre-existing illness.
-This information is confidential and reviewed by a doctor and no other staff.
+Please ensure you notify the Official Marathon Doctor at firstname.lastname@example.org of any pre-existing illness in advance of Race Day.
+This information is confidential and will ONLY be reviewed by the doctor.

 Remember the principle of training is to gradually increase the intensity and duration making sure that you have a recovery or rest time in order for the body to recover.

 - Increase training gradually so that you do not suffer excessive fatigue; make sure you build in rest days and try and not have a sudden increase in intensity or duration of your runs.

 - If you have flu, a fever, or a tummy bug, avoid training until fully recovered.
 Training or racing while you have a temperature or the flu can put you at risk from heart inflammation which may be irreversible.
 Rest until you are better then start at a lower mileage and intensity and build up gradually.
 It can be counterproductive to try and catch up on lost mileage because it may cause further problems.